SECTIONS ON THIS PAGE

 When Were The Books of The New Testament Written?
 Evidence that the major works of the New Testament are eyewitness accounts written within two generations of the events

 New Testament Conspiracy?
-Is it simpler to say that the New Testament writers conspired over many decades to write about actual places and people in such a way so as to convincingly deceive thousands of people into believing that Jesus was the Messiah, fulfilled Old Testament prophecy, healed the sick, cured diseases, claimed to be divine, raised Lazarus from the dead, was crucified by Romans after enduring the religious court of the Sanhedrin, was buried, and rose from the dead or that it simply all happened and they recorded it?
+Is it simpler to say that the New Testament writers conspired over many decades to write about actual places and people in such a way so as to convincingly deceive thousands of people into believing that Jesus was the Messiah and that He fulfilled Old Testament prophecy, healed the sick, cured diseases, raised Lazarus from the dead, was crucified by Romans, was buried, and rose from the dead.
+Or is much more likely that it simply all happened and they recorded it?

 Was the New Testament Influenced By Pagan Religions?
 Many have encountered criticisms of Christianity based on claims that early Christianity and the New Testament borrowed important beliefs and practices from a number of pagan mystery religions.
 Since these claims undermine such central Christian doctrines as Christ's death and resurrection, the charges are serious.
 But the evidence for such claims, when it even exists, often lies in sources several centuries older than the New Testament.
 Moreover, the alleged parallels often result from liberal scholars uncritically describing pagan beliefs and practices in Christian language and then marveling at the striking parallels they think they've discovered.